TerribleBrad/Wind-of-Kine/README.md

 # Preamble

-Streamlined Skyrim offers modernized combat, new quests, enhanced roleplay mechanics, custom voiced followers, straightforward gameplay, and overhauled locations all while staying performance friendly.
-Using SkySA, True Directional Movement, and Tk Dodge, Skyrim's combat has never been more Streamlined.
+Wind of Kine is a vanilla+ modlist with modernized combat.
+Visuals have been greatly enhanced

-Streamlined Skyrim is a fork of the fantastic SME/FT list which I highly recommend to those who want to create their own modlist for Skyrim Special Edition.
+Streamlined Skyrim is a fork of the my own list Streamlined Skyrim list

-If you want to take a look at the full modlist here is the [link](https://modwat.ch/u/TerribleBrad/plugins)

 **Please read the ReadMe in Full.
 The installation process is not completed once you have finished the Wabbajack installation.
 Do not report issues/bugs/errors to mod authors!
 Seek out help from me or the other folks on the Wabbajack Discord**